amd/aocl-compression/docs/rst/EXAMPLE_README.md

 ```

-To build this example test program on a Linux system using GCC or AOCC,
-you must specify path to aocl_compression.h and aocl_threads.h header files
+To build this example test program on a Linux system using GCC or AOCC, you must specify
-and link with libaocl_compression.so file as follows:
+path to aocl_compression.h header file and link with libaocl_compression.so file as follows:

 `gcc test.c -I <aocl_compression.h file path> -L <libaocl_compression.so file path> -laocl_compression`